Freecorder: free audio recording and capture softwareSunday, July 09, 2006

-There's a more advanced full version of this sound recorder, but you can download the basic version (which they make available as a "demo") for free.
+There's a more advanced full version but you can download the basic version (which they make available as a "demo") for free.

 It's very easy to use, as they claim.
 Click the Record button to start recording; if necessary start playing whatever it is you want to record (remember it just records what's being played via your PC speakers); click Stop when it's over or you want to stop recording; and name and save the resulting MP3 file (if it's set to prompt you for the filename after recording), and that's it.
 Though it's dead easy to use they also provide a helpful screencast (though some of the features mentioned are disabled in the free version), plus user guide including step by step instructions/tutorial, and decent support pages generally.